Skip to content

 INTERVAL

-Refresh interval to download the list, must be a minimum of 3600 seconds (an hour).
+Cache refresh interval (in seconds) to keep the list, must be a minimum of 3600 seconds (an hour).
+After this time has expired, entries in the blocklist will be refreshed.

 • 43200: 12 hours